For decades, the Vespa remains an icon unmatched by other scooters.

-Just like many businesses in Germany and Japan, Piaggio went into the building transport for the masses.
+Just like many businesses in Germany and Japan, Piaggio went into building transport for the masses.

-The timing was just right – despite the austerity and terrible roads of post-war Italy, people needed and wanted transport.
+The timing was just right – despite post-war Italy’s austerity and terrible roads, people needed and wanted transport.

 That’s where Enrico Piaggio had the brilliant idea to create a cheap yet reliable 2-wheeler for hard-up Italians to get around on.